 Contact your health care provider if hiccups go on for more than a few days.

-If you need to see your health care provider for hiccups you will have a physical exam and be asked questions about the problem.
+If you need to see your provider for hiccups, you will have a physical exam and be asked questions about the problem.

 Questions may include:

-Additional tests are rarely needed unless a disease or disorder is suspected as the cause.
+Additional tests are only done when a disease or disorder is suspected as the cause.

-To treat hiccups that do not go away, the health care provider may perform gastric lavage or massage of the carotid sinus in the neck.
+To treat hiccups that do not go away, the provider may perform gastric lavage or massage of the carotid sinus in the neck.
 DO NOT try carotid massage by yourself.
 This must be done by a provider.

 In very rare cases, if medicines or other methods do not work, treatment such as phrenic nerve block may be tried.
 The phrenic nerve controls the diaphragm.

-Last reviewed on: 1/31/2015
+Last reviewed on: 1/16/2021

-Reviewed by: Linda J. Vorvick, MD, medical director and director of didactic curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.